BYLAWS of the Gustavus Community Center

 (c) Director appointments and re-appointments or term-extensions of members at the end of their term will happen by majority vote at the next board meeting.

-(a) A vacancy occurring in the board of directors and a directorship to be filled because of an increase in the number of directors may be filled by the affirmative vote of a majority of the remaining directors and alternate directors.
+(a) A vacancy occurring in the board of directors and a directorship to be filled because of an increase in the number of directors may be filled by the affirmative vote of a majority of the remaining directors.

-(b) If a director or alternate director resigns, the remaining eight directors and their alternates will vote on an incoming director to fill the seat.
+(b) If a director resigns, the remaining eight directors will vote on an incoming director to fill the seat.
 A majority in favor of the incoming director is required in this instance.

 (c) Director resignations will be effective 60 days from when the director announces their resignation, unless there are extenuating circumstances subject to approval by the Board.